TheThingsNetwork/docs/doc/content/lorawan/regional-parameters/_index.md

 This section describes the regional parameters for the **USA**, **Canada**, and all other countries using the **902-928 ISM** band.

-### US902-928 Channel Plans
+### US902-928 Frequency Plans

-The **US902-928** ISM band is divided into the following channel plans as shown in the table below.
+The US902-928 ISM band is divided into the following frequency plans as shown in the table below.

 <table>
   <tr>